 Here is a short list of useful tools that help to maintain and manage a remote team.

-Sourcing and hiring
+Sourcing and remote recruitment

 Further Reading on Remote Work